matbona/car-rental-system/README.md

   - `VAN`
 - The number of cars of each type is limited.
 - A customer can reserve a car type for a selected date/time and number of days.
-- A reservation is rejected if all cars of the requested type are already reserved in an overlapping period.
 - Unit tests verify the core business rules.

 ## Design focus

 I intentionally invested most effort in:

-- modelling a reservation period as a domain object,
+- modeling a reservation period as a domain object,
 - correctly detecting overlapping time periods,
 - treating reservations as half-open intervals: `[start, end)`,
 - enforcing fleet limits per car type,